sasagawa888/nprolog/document/COMPILER.md

 Specifically, the compiler classifies predicates into the following three categories through static analysis: predicates eligible for tail-recursion optimization, deterministic predicates, and all other predicates.

 The predicate analyze/1 in the compiler is responsible for this classification.
 The analysis results are stored in pred_data/3 in the form pred_data(PredName, Arity, TailOrDetOrHalt).
 The code generation predicates refer to this data to generate the corresponding C code.

-There is still plenty of room for improvement in code generation.
-When calling built-in predicates, especially simple ones like numerical comparisons, efficiency can be improved by directly calling C functions instead of invoking predicates.
-I have many more ideas and plan to implement them gradually.